Self-Employed Retirement Plan Option SEP-IRAs

 Self-employed individuals who wish to calculate and possibly fund the maximum allowable SEP-IRA contribution should prepare for some head-scratching.
 First, the previously mentioned 25% limit is on net profit, not gross revenue.
 More importantly, the deduction for half of the self-employment tax as well as the deduction for the SEP-IRA contribution itself must be subtracted from the net profit number for purposes of calculating the SEP-IRA limit.

 Here is a helpful contribution calculator that may be used to determine maximum annual contributions to a SEP IRA.
-However, for important tax matters such as this it is advisable to consult with a professional tax advisor if you have additional questions regard the actual contribution amounts to a SEP IRA.
+However, for important tax matters such as this, it is advisable to consult with a professional tax advisor if you have additional questions regarding the actual contribution amounts to a SEP IRA.

 The IRS provides a helpful list of SEP IRA related resources at IRS.gov.
 SEP IRAs are one of many tax-saving alternatives for small business owners to consider.
 Understanding this important retirement plan can be used to reduce taxes and improve your retirement outlook.